johnelse/ocaml-webtest/README.md

 [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/).
 For an example implementation in Python, see [test_driver.py](test/test_driver.py).

-A "known good" setup for automating browser tests (and what this repository uses for CI) is:
+A "known good" setup for automating browser tests is:

-* Firefox 50
+* Firefox 89
-* Python 2.7 with version 3.3.0 of the Selenium bindings
+* Python 3.8.5 with version 3.141.0 of the Selenium bindings
-* geckodriver 0.15.0
+* geckodriver 0.29.1
 * Xvfb (optional, unless running on a headless machine)

 ## Examples